Depression, Fatigue & Sleep

 - Severe intoxication or suspected overdose

-- Any immediate safety risk
+- Any immediate risk of harm to yourself or another person

 How JHN Evaluates Mood, Fatigue, and Sleep